 Your brain – the original machine

-In every situation, your brain is always using context to actively provide you information on the side (i.e., your “mind’s eye”) – like watching a movie and thinking about the actor and the different movie you just saw him in.
-Or seeing a white sedan and remembering the car you had in high school and the time you drove home in a snowstorm listening to a specific song on the radio.
+In every situation, your brain is always using context to actively provide information on the side (i.e., your “mind’s eye”).
+This is like watching a movie and thinking about the actor and the different movie you just saw him in.
+Or seeing a white sedan and remembering the car you had in high school.
+This includes the time you drove home in a snowstorm listening to a specific song on the radio.
 Life is just context.

-AR’s ultimate goal is to give data more visual context and make it more meaningful for your daily life.
-Imagine having an unobstructive, superpowered mind’s eye that could perform “Google searches” for you without your ever needing a keyboard, for example – showing movie trivia in a way as familiar as recalling a memory.
+AR’s ultimate goal is to give data more visual context.
+It aims to make it more meaningful for your daily life.
+Imagine having an unobstructive, superpowered mind’s eye that could perform “Google searches” for you without your ever needing a keyboard.
+For example, it could show movie trivia in a way as familiar as recalling a memory.

-These latest advancements aren’t focused on fixing the flaws of being human but enhancing the very things that make us human – things like sight, sound, touch and proprioception.
+These latest advancements aren’t focused on fixing the flaws of being human.
+Rather, they are enhancing the very things that make us human.
+These include sight, sound, touch, and proprioception.
 As a firm focused squarely on understanding the intersection of human behavior and interactions, we couldn’t be more excited to be right at the tip of the spear.